-NEW IN 2018: WTT.tv & HAWK-EYE LIVE
+BROADCAST OUTLETS & HAWK-EYE LIVE

-WTT.tv presented by GEICO
+WTT.tv

-For the first time in World TeamTennis' 43-season history, every WTT match will be available to watch on the league's new streaming platform, WTT.tv presented by GEICO.
-With 43 matches over 22 days in six team markets, the 2018 WTT.tv schedule will include more than 100 hours of digital broadcast programming this summer.
+World TeamTennis begins its 44th season and its second year with video streaming matches live on the league's digital platform, WTT.tv.
+Airing 24 of the 59 matches over 18 days in eight team markets, the 2019 WTT.tv schedule will include more than 60 hours of digital broadcast programming this summer.

-Fans from around the globe will be able to experience the high-energy WTT team format with live or ondemand access to every match on WTT.tv's mobile-optimized website.
-Select live matches will also be available on World TeamTennis' Facebook and YouTube channels throughout the season, with other digital outlets to be announced soon.
-All 43 matches will be produced by WTT broadcast teams in high definition with expert commentary.
+Fans from around the globe are able to experience the high-energy WTT team format with live or ondemand access to 24 matches on WTT.tv's mobile-optimized website.
+Select live matches will also be available on World TeamTennis' Facebook and YouTube channels throughout the season.
+All 24 matches on WTT.tv will be produced by WTT broadcast teams in high definition with expert commentary.